Theme Development in Magento: The Benefits of an Agency

 • Finally, any theme will require maintenance as new updates roll out from Magento.
 These updates may include new functionality which will require a corresponding update to the frontend.

 At IronPlane, we are your long-term partners.
 We not only handle the maintenance of your site, but we’ll continue to brainstorm future business goals and help you achieve them.
-Most of our clients have worked with us for a minimum of 4 years, with a significant number of them extending our relationship into 10+ years.
+Most of our clients have worked with us for a minimum of four years, with a significant number of them extending our relationship into 10+ years.

 What is a Magento theme?